mikegleen/modes/doc/source/index.rst

 -  The third format follows the Collections Trust standard.
-This is the MDA code, "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and sub-serial number.
+This is the MDA code, "LDHRM", followed by a full stop, followed by the year, followed by a full stop, followed by a serial number, optionally followed by another full stop and sub-serial number, all without leading zeros.
 For example, "LDHRM.2020.1".
 Utility programs provide an option for  overriding the default MDA code.

 When read from a CSV file, the XML file, or the command line, accession numbers are normalized so that numeric fields sort correctly.
 That is, internally, all numbers